FinalLabsOrg/HdBitset/README.md

 To include, use **#include "flhdc.h"**

-**"flhdc/types.h"** contains some settings that might be changes, e.g. data-types, containers, sizes etc.
+**"flhdc/types.h"** contains some settings that might be changed, e.g. data-types, containers, sizes etc.

 Tests via Catch2.